-Due Date
+Date due

 Both annual requirements are due by October 31 of each year.
-All occupational therapists receive reminder messages in advance of this date.
-A registrant must contact the College if they need to request an extension or exemption.
-Occupational therapists who do not complete the requirements by the due date are granted an automatic 30-day extension without penalty and notified of this extension.
+All occupational therapists receive multiple reminder messages in advance of this date.
+To allow some flexibility occupational therapists who do not complete the requirements by the due date are granted an automatic 30-day extension without penalty and are notified of this extension.
+After this time, those that have not completed one or both are reviewed by the Quality Assurance Committee (QAC).

-Data Collection and Retention
+Data collection and retention

-The College records the status of completion of both annual activities and the content entered in the Annual Learning Plan.
-This data is maintained by the College for the duration of a registrant's registration and for five years after they have resigned from the College.
-The history of completed activities is available.
-The College randomly reviews a small subset of occupational therapists' Annual Learning Plans for the completeness of responses.
+The College records the status of completion of both annual activities and the content of the Learning Plan.
+This data is maintained by the College for a period of ten years.

-The College retains Annual eLearning Modules on the website and the content is reviewed by the QA staff and QAC to ensure relevance.
+The most recent eLearning Modules are available on the website and content is reviewed by the QA staff annually to ensure currency.